ZackWilde27/FlatOut2-HLSLToSHA/README.md

 ## Structs
 Structures are supported in all shader models, but I'm putting it in this section since shader model 1 is limited on registers

-Implementing it was quite a big task, so I left some low-priority features out for now, which I may implement in the future
+Implementing it took quite a bit of refactoring, so I left some low-priority features out, which I plan on implementing in the future

 - You can't use structs as parameters for the shaders themselves, unlike real HLSL
 - No constant structs